 Navy: The Highest-Risk Branch

-Navy veterans account for one-third of all veteran mesothelioma cases.
+Navy veterans account for the largest share of veteran mesothelioma cases.
 The reason is the ship itself.
 Naval vessels built between the 1930s and 1980s were, in a very real sense, floating asbestos structures.
 Over 300 components aboard these ships contained asbestos:

 - Engine room insulation